Customization

 Step 2: Register the Override in AppServiceProvider

-public function boot(): void{ $this->app->bind( \BinaryBuilds\LaritorClient\Override\LaritorOverride::class, \App\Laritor\LaritorDataFilter::class );}✅ Done!
-Laritor will now call your custom filter class before recording each event.
+public function register(): void{ $this->app->bind( \BinaryBuilds\LaritorClient\Override\LaritorOverride::class, \App\Laritor\LaritorDataFilter::class );}✅ Done!
+Laritor will now call your custom filter class as it prepares events for delivery.

 Available Filter Overrides